Brand development that increases sales velocity, guaranteed.

 Overview Overview

 Customers have preconceived perceptions about luxury brands.
-As shoppers, we hold the assumption that the term luxury is for designer clothing, jewelry, cars, and home furnishings.
-Unless tracking consumers through store experiences, then showing them proof, they won’t believe how much purchasing decisions for common goods are influenced by luxury packaging design.
+As shoppers, we assume the term “luxury” refers to designer clothing, jewelry, cars, and home furnishings.
+Unless they’re tracking consumers through store experiences and showing them proof, they won’t believe how much purchasing decisions about common goods are influenced by luxury packaging design.

 This is where the disconnect between beliefs and actions exists.
-It’s why focus groups are not strong enough metrics to determine if packaging will perform at its peak.
+It’s why focus groups are not a strong enough metric for determining whether packaging will perform at its peak.
 Even consumers who cannot afford a luxurious lifestyle seek extravagance in the products they buy.

-This article shows you why high end packaging can be a purchase driver for almost every CPG category.
+This article shows you why high-end packaging can be a purchase driver for almost every CPG category.
 You will learn how to analyze competitive landscapes to find opportunities where luxury makes you stand out.
-We discuss points at which you can appropriately place luxurious components in your packaging design.
+We discuss where you can appropriately incorporate luxurious elements into your packaging design.

 Let’s get started.